Mosiwi/mosiwi_wiki/docs/source/arduino/resources/make_an_arduino_library/make_an_arduino_library.md

 Create a new folder named **"LED_blink"** in the examples folder, and copy the **"LED_blink.ino"** file into it, as follows:
 ![Img](../../../_static/arduino/resources/make_an_arduino_library/img/15img.png)

 In this way, our main file becomes a example program in the library file.
-In the sample, we need to use **"#include<xxx.h>"** to include standard files, as follows:
+In the example, we need to use **"#include<xxx.h>"** to include standard files, as follows:
 **LED_blink.ino**
 ![Img](../../../_static/arduino/resources/make_an_arduino_library/img/18img.png)
 ```c++